 These are my favorite brands and manufacturers.
 Is it a comprehensive list?
 No. Can you find everything that you need from these brands?
-Almost, but no, not everything.
+Almost, but of course, no, not everything.

 This group is definitely a good place to start your bedding search though.

-Regardless of your budget, taste, and needs – there’s something for everyone in the list above.
+Regardless of your budget, taste, and needs – there’s something for everyone on the list above.